Cloud Incident Response & Forensics: Intermediate Lab

 - Cloud Incident Response & Forensics: Intermediate Lab

-In this lab, the final in the series, you will figure out what the attacker did in the host machine and generate a report which breaks down what happened.
-Specifically, you will perform further Linux log analysis which will finalise your development of this skill as introduced in the previous two labs.
+In this lab, which is the third and final in the series, you will figure out what the attacker did in the host machine and generate a report which breaks down what happened.
+You will perform further Linux Log analysis which will finalise your development of this skill as introduced in the previous two labs.
 You will then perform Docker Log analysis, which will introduce you to this complex cloud-specific analysis technique.
-You will then be guided through writing an Analysis Report, bringing together all of your findings and giving you the skills to perform complex analysis.
+You will then be guided to write an Analysis Report, bringing together all of your findings and giving you the skills to perform complex analysis.